pranjalgupta1901/stm32-communication-protocol/README.md

 # stm32-communication-protocol
 It contains code for different communication protocols like SPI, I2C , USART, CAN.
 Also it contains some code for of HAL Library for CAN protocol.
+The code is according to Stm32F407vgt6 Discovery board.